Aaron Finch scores ton as Australia beat England

-A superb century from opener Aaron Finch helped Australia to a comprehensive six-wicket win over England in the first one-day international at the Melbourne Cricket Ground on Sunday.
+A superb century from opener helps team to a six-wicket win over England in the first one-day international at the Melbourne Cricket Ground

 After being dropped by Gary Ballance when he was on just eight, Finch continued to blast 121 runs from 128 balls as Australia won with 4.2 overs to spare.